STARTcloud/web-terminal/docs/guides/authentication.md

 permalink: /docs/guides/authentication/
 ---

-# Authentication
+## Authentication

 {: .no_toc }

-This guide covers Web-Terminal's comprehensive authentication system, including local users, OIDC integration, and API key management.
+This guide covers Web-Terminal's comprehensive authentication system, including local users and OIDC integration for accessing the web-based terminal.

 ## Table of contents

 {: .no_toc .text-delta }

 1. TOC